tiamat-azure/tailwindcss-trial/README.md

 ## Demonstration

 The site has been published in [Surge](https://surge.sh/) : [tailwindcss-trial.surge.sh](https://tailwindcss-trial.surge.sh/)
-You cann freely access it and test the page.
+You can freely access it and test the page.

 ## Install